 Jack stared the man down.
 “I’m working on it,” he said flatly.

 “I think we should get him something to wear in the meantime,” Brooke said.
-“Jack, what if we sent someone to a fabric store to get you a few bolts of fabric that we could make some simple pants out of?
+“Jack, what if we sent someone to a fabric store to get you a few bolts of something that we could make some pants out of?
 Drawstring waist, something real basic.”

 “Enough to theoretically put on for cameras,” Michelle said.